 Whether you’re gluten-free for health reasons or just trying it out, these are the must-eats in many neighborhoods in and around New Orleans.

 2800 Magazine St.

-While nothing is notated on the menu, the wait staff is well informed about what is safe for those with celiac disease to indulge in.
+While nothing is noted on the menu, the wait staff is well-informed about what is safe for those with celiac disease to indulge in.

 Quick Bite: Satsuma Café

 1320 Magazine St. Suite 104

 With three locations for Satsuma Cafe, it will be easy to eat gluten free in New Orleans.
 The newest location is on Magazine St.

 Satsuma Café is the perfect neighborhood coffee shop that carries pressed juices, salads, coffees, and gluten-free bread.